Skip to main content

 Try some of the seasonal accompaniments to go with the excellent steak

 There is also a very particular green to get in early spring: agretti.
 Agretti look like grass, taste like spinach, and are a very seasonal, very Italian green.
-Try it with pasta, in omelettes, or simply sautéed and served as an accompaniment to Florentine steak.
+Try it with pasta, in omelettes, or simply sautéed and served alongside Florentine steak.

 Indulge in Florence’s famous food and drink 🍷